jbruce12000/smoker-controller/README.md

   * `POST /api` with `{"cmd": "run", "setpoint": 250}` - start a smoke
   * `POST /api` with `{"cmd": "stop"}` - stop

+### Running the tests

+The controller logic (PID, simulation model, watcher) and the web routes are covered by pytest:

+    $ source venv/bin/activate
+    $ pip install -r requirements.txt
+    $ pytest

+The tests run in simulation mode against fakes, so no smoker or Raspberry Pi is needed.

 ## License

 This program is free software: you can redistribute it and/or modify